emiyablake/emiyablake/README.md

 # Oi!
 Eu sou a Maju 👋✨
+*The voyage of discovery is not in seeking new landscapes but in having new eyes.*

 💡 **Apaixonada por tecnologia, design e processos criativos**
 🚀 Explorando desenvolvimento web, UX/UI e engenharia de software